hashwnath/personal_assistant.py/README.md

 It is a simple personal assistant made from python can do functions like opening a website ,searching content on Google,finding location on Maps,searching on Youtube for playing any video, etc.
 "your master" will lead to my profiles on various online platforms. request:I am facing problem in num_maker function.could some please help in solving this.
+It also has covid 19 upate (please use 'virus' instead of carona(covid))